I need human help to enter verification code (office hours only)

 So, in this class, we will explore: What exactly is T/torah?
 How has it evolved throughout time?
 What have been the tools that have allowed for its evolution?
 And how can we be a part of the evolutionary process today?

-What is the Torah the world needs now?
+Or, in other words, what is the Torah the world needs now?

 Register